Cool Old Games

 Second Condition

-Secondly, no legal moves are possible for both Players.
+Secondly, no legal moves are possible for either Players.
 If only one Player can no longer make any legal moves, they must simply wait and allow their opponent to continue play.

 If both Players can no longer make any legal moves, the initial process of setup is repeated.